zhouyl/flowblade/docs/components/README.md

 ## Style Props System

-All Flowblade components support a powerful **Style Props** system inspired by Chakra UI.
-Instead of writing Tailwind classes, you can use intuitive props:
+All Flowblade components support a powerful **Style Props** system that allows you to style components using intuitive props instead of writing Tailwind classes directly:

 ```blade
 {{-- Traditional Tailwind approach --}}